robtweed/qoper8-stric/README.md

 ### Structure/Pattern

-*QOper8* WebWorker Message Handler Modules must export a function with two arguments:
+*QOper8* Worker Message Handler Modules must export a function with two arguments:

 - *messageObj*: the incoming HTTP request, as repackaged for you by *qoper8-stric*